AzureLGPod/GPUVM-IntelMPI-Cluster/VMConfigurations/README.md

 ```

 4. Install NVIDIA Docker v2, give user permission to execute docker by assigning to docker group, and finally logoff the user.
-   You need to login again to make the group assignment to take effect.
+   You need to login back again to make the group assignment to take effect.
 ```bash
 $ ./install_nvidiadocker2_u16_1.sh
 ```